 Roku buys video-streaming app Quibi's content library

-Jan 8 (Reuters) - Video-streaming device maker Roku Inc ROKU.O said on Friday it has acquired the global distribution rights to Quibi's content library, months after the short-form video streaming app was shut down following an unsuccessful run.
+Jan 8 (Reuters) - Video-streaming device maker Roku Inc ROKU.O said on Friday it had acquired the global distribution rights to Quibi's content library, nearly three months after the short-form video streaming app was shut down following an unsuccessful run.

 Financial terms of the deal were not disclosed.